anychart-integrations/elasticsearch-basic-sample/README.md

 [<img src="https://cdn.anychart.com/images/logo-transparent-segoe.png?2" width="234px" alt="AnyChart - Robust JavaScript/HTML5 Chart library for any project">](https://www.anychart.com)
 # AnyChart Elasticsearch Integration
-This example shows how to use Anychart library with the search and analytics engine Ealsticsearch.
+This example presents to you how to use Anychart library with the search and analytics engine Ealsticsearch.

 ## Running